 All World Shipping and our OTI information must be included on all shipping documents per the example below:

 "Freight and other charges included on the invoice are in accordance with All World Shipping HBL AWSLxxxxxx.
-All World Shipping is a registered NVOCC with the Federal Maritime Commission as per OTI License 17455N.
+All World Shipping is a licensed NVOCC with the Federal Maritime Commission as per OTI License 17455N.
 More information regarding All World Shipping can be found at www.allworldshipping.com."

-Agents who fail to comply with Tariff, AMS or SED filing or issuing the on-line HBL as specified in the procedures outlined above will be subject to legal action and termination of agency privileges.
+Agents who fail to comply with NRA, AMS or SED filing or issuing the on-line HBL as specified in the procedures outlined above will be subject to legal action and termination of agency privileges.